origamiunicorn/this-is-spr-ta/README.md

 ![Mobile navigation demo.](mobileNav.gif?raw=true "Mobile Navigation demo.")

+**For Guest Account access, please use the following login:** email: guest@guest.com, password: 1234QWER

 ### Start New Game

 On the "Start New Game" page, users are prompted to input a name for their knight, and then select one of three radio buttons for their knight's clan.
 These radio buttons have associated images for each, and display vertically.